Light-HD/jetsonmitrccar/README.md

 ##Questions/TODOs in/about submodules/directories

 1. buildRealsenseTX2 did we change anything here?
-Why not a submodule if not?
+Why not a submodule if not?(Added Ass Submodule -Goksu)
-2. FourWheelCarConfigurations(VESC) needs README
+2. FourWheelCarConfigurations(VESC) needs README(Briefly Explained How to Use Them -Göksu)
-3. SixwheelFırmware needs README
+3. SixwheelFırmware needs README()
 4. arduino has TODO in Readme
 5. jetsonTX2Power TODOS in Readme
 6. Where is the 4WD simulation environment?